EXPLAINER-What can Beijing do if China-U.S. trade row worsens?

 Chinese tourism to the United States may also suffer as tour operators reduce U.S.-bound offerings.
 Around 3 million Chinese visit the United States annually spending tens of billions of dollars.

-When Tsai Ing-wen became Taiwan’s president in 2016, Chinese tourist numbers to the island that China views as a renegade province slumped.
+When Tsai Ing-wen was elected Taiwan’s president in 2016, Chinese tourist numbers to the island that China views as a wayward province slumped.
 Though Tsai says Taiwan wants peace with China, Beijing suspects she seeks formal independence.

 Travel services accounted for almost two-thirds of U.S. services exports to China in 2015, according to the U.S. International Trade Commission.
 Travel services also formed the largest category of U.S. services exports to China.